sa4s-serc/switch/README.md

 Ensure `docker-compose.yml` is running:

-If not running, run following command from directory `observability`
+If not running, run following command from directory `observability-main`
 ```bash
 docker-compose up
 ```